wp-plugins/eelv-newsletter/readme.txt

 = Todo =
 * Add: Drag'n'drop editor tool
 * Add: Import/export in address books

+= 3.9.0 =
+* Add: Shortcode wizard to insert answer links
+* Add: Export contacts from a group as CSV
+* Add: Hooks to add some external address books
+* Fix:[nl_date] & [desinsc_url] not parsed
+* Fix:Encoding on Mac clients by using "Quoted-printable" instead of "8bit"

 = 3.8.7 =
 * Fix: JS error on subscribe form from shortcode